Measure and Probability on General Spaces

 Probability theory can also be used to consistently quantify uncertain information.

-To quantify uncertain information we have to generalize beyond binary true/false assignments to continuous values that interpolate between absolute truth and falsity.
-The larger the value we assign to a subset of statements the more our uncertain information supports one of those statements being true.
-Conversely the smaller the value we assign to a subset the more our uncertain information supports all of the included statements being false.
+To quantify uncertain information, we have to generalize from binary true/false assignments to continuous values that interpolate between absolute truth and falsity.
+The larger the value we assign to a subset of statements, the more our uncertain information supports one of those statements being true.
+Conversely, the smaller the value we assign to a subset, the more our uncertain information supports all of the included statements being false.

 This kind of probabilistic uncertainty quantification can be interpreted in many ways.
-For example we can use it out model the personal, subjective beliefs that an individual holds about the behavior of a system.
-In particular we can use it to model our own specific beliefs.
-At the same time we can use it to model the collective understanding of entire communities.
-We can also use probability theory to model only certain aspects of individual or community knowledge and not attempt to quantify the entirety of that knowledge at once.
+For instance, we can use it to model the personal, subjective beliefs that an individual holds about the behavior of a system.
+In particular, we can use it to model our own specific beliefs.
+At the same time, we can use it to model the collective understanding of entire communities.
+We can also avoid attempting to quantify the entirety of that knowledge at once, and instead use probability theory to model only certain aspects of individual or community knowledge,

-More formally this application defines one way to generalize classical propositional logic to a many-valued logic.
+More formally, this application of probability theory is one way to generalize classical propositional logic to a many-valued logic.
 Using probability theory to generalize other logical systems can sometimes also be possible, although the technical details quickly become more complicated.

 6.5 Everyone Play Nicely